FH-EngineeringClub/UR10_Workspace/README.md

 - Install the stockfish binary with `brew install stockfish` on macOS or by downloading [here](https://stockfishchess.org/download/) on windows

+  - For linux, download the latest 64-bit version of stockfish [here](https://stockfishchess.org/download/linux/), open with `tar -xvf stockfish-ubuntu-x86-64.tar`, and place the binary in path with `mv stockfish-ubuntu-x86-64 /usr/bin/stockfish`
-  It may be helpful to add [stockfish to PATH](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) on windows
+  - It may be helpful to add [stockfish to PATH](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) on windows

 - Install [svg preview for VS code](https://marketplace.visualstudio.com/items?itemName=jock.svg)